The Reemergence of Runic Studies

 What makes Bureus so interesting for us is his reduction of all the different runes he encountered into a set of just 15.
-One could say that this set (often called a “Rune Row”) is a modification of different variants of the Younger Futhark alphabet.
-We will see, later, that this same set of runes was built upon by Volkish Runologists (and specifically Guido Von List) who added a few more Runes from the Elder and Anglo-Saxon Futhark.
+One could say that this set of Runes (often called a “Rune Row”) is a modification of different variants of the Younger Futhark alphabet.

 However, what is important to note here is that Bureus appears to be the Innovator or “Originator” of this Hermetic & Kabbalistic way of looking at the Runes (at least in recent history).

-The basics of Johannes Bureus’ “Adul Rune” system were to work with modified versions of the Younger Futhark runic alphabets (combining the “Long Branch”, “Short-twig” and the Hälsinge or “Staveless” variants together):
+The basics of Johannes Bureus’ “Adul Rune” system were to work with modified versions of the Younger Futhark runic alphabets (by combining the “Long Branch”, “Short-twig” and the Hälsinge or “Staveless” variants together):